A mudroom is an entryway or small room in a house where people can remove their muddy wet shoes and clothing before entering the main living area.

 1- Benjamin Moore Chelsea Gray

-For a reason, a neutral gray like Benjamin Moore Chelsea Gray is a classic option- it works with any style and hides dirt well in any room.
+For a reason, a neutral gray like Benjamin Moore Chelsea Gray is a classic option- it works with any style and hides dirt well in any room, including the mud room.

 If you layer light grays or whites with this shade, you can create a minimalistic mudroom that will make rain boots pop.